riscv-admin/android/meetings/2021_7_20_Meeting_minutes.md

     - Zheng: Call for suggestions and volunteers

 # Actions
-Google need HW before joinning, who can give a board How many tests are still failling in CTS
+Google need HW before joinning, who can give a board.

+How many tests are still failling in CTS.

-David will introduce Google US window with Mark for Android partnership
+David will introduce Google US window with Mark for Android partnership.